Does your brand growth strategy need a shake up? If you’re not sure what direction to head in next, it helps to see what others are up to.

 “Asda will continue to be Asda, but by coming together with Sainsbury’s, supported by Walmart, we can further accelerate our existing strategy and make our offer even more compelling and competitive.”

-Sainsbury’s said enhanced purchasing power following the merger would allow it to lower prices by approximately 10% on many of the products customers buy regularly.
+Sainsbury’s said enhanced purchasing power following the merger would allow them to lower prices by approximately 10% on many of the products customers buy regularly.
 On Twitter, the brand said: “We’re creating a dynamic new player in UK retail – three well-known, trusted brands in Sainsbury’s, Asda & Argos.
 We plan to operate a dual-brand strategy in grocery, with the scale to invest in the areas that matter most to customers: price, quality and more flexible ways to shop.”

 The bold growth strategy will help the supermarkets tackle competition from discount stores Lidl and Aldi, as well as the growing threat of Amazon in the grocery sector.
-But partnerships don’t just apply to mega-brands like these; teaming up with a competitor could work equally successfully for less established brands, especially if you’re operating in a small market.
+But partnerships don’t just apply to mega brands like these; teaming up with a competitor could work equally successfully for less established brands, especially if you’re operating in a small market.

-Cadbury Brand Growth Strategy: Produce original content
+Cadbury Brand Growth Strategy: Producing original content

 Think original content is just for the likes of Amazon and Netflix?
 Nuh-uh.
 Now, all sorts of brands are getting in on the act.
-Cadbury has just released a 22 minute-long film shot as part of its brand growth strategy for its Heroes range.
+Cadbury released a 22 minute-long film shot as part of its brand growth strategy for its Heroes range.

 The film is the first in a series called ‘Families Reunited’, which focuses on real parents trying to reconnect with their distant teens by going on a “crash course” to understand their hobbies.